 California Online Privacy Protection Act

-- Users are able to change their personal information by logging in to their account.
+- Users can change their personal information by logging in to their accounts.

 How does our site handle do not track signals?